Vertexwahn/BazelDemos/oneTBB/README.md

-This demo shows how to create a `test.exr` using OpenEXR.
+This demo shows how to use oneTBB using Bazel.

 Install [Bazel](https://bazel.build/) and try.

 	bazel run //:Demo